 As a UX designer, you'll handle the full spectrum of users' impressions and interactions with a given brand.
 Your exact duties may vary depending on the type and size of company you work for.
 For example, you might create front-end e-commerce sites for the online retail sector or work on a government website aimed at providing information and advice to the public.

 However, whoever you work for, you'll typically need to:

 - meet with clients to gather information about their requirements

-- sketch out visual concepts both on paper and using software applications
+- propose and sketch out a range of visual concepts both on paper and using software applications

 - work on cross-platform applications to develop user experiences covering mobile phones, tablets and computers

-- re-design or create mobile apps that are easy to use and are configured appropriately for smartphones and tablets
+- redesign or create mobile apps that are easy to use and configured appropriately for smartphones and tablets

 - Experienced UX designers can earn between £30,000 and £50,000.